yahooooza/flutter_blue/README.md

 ## Introduction

 FlutterBlue is a bluetooth plugin for [Flutter](http://www.flutter.io), a new mobile SDK to help developers build modern apps for iOS and Android.
 This is a fork from the well written flutter_blue plugin from paul de marco with the possiblilty to request a new custom MTU.
+This added functionality is for Android only.

 ## Cross-Platform Bluetooth LE
 FlutterBlue aims to offer the most from both platforms (iOS and Android).